Transcendent-Tapir/Glamorous-Gladiators/index.md

 Inspiration and Advancement will be Spark and Stride You have a maximum of 5 spark.
-5 spark can be traded for 1 stride Stride allows you to upgrade your character
+5 spark can be traded for 1 stride Spark can be used to activate special techniques, use a strength that is not applicable, target a specific stress track on an opponent, or take advantage of an opponents scar.
+Stride allows you to upgrade your character

 Cost | Reward